xieyonghao/homepage/README.md

 ## **RESEARCH EXPERIENCE:**

-#### **Participant, China "Internet+" Student Innovation and Entrepreneurship Pro(Mar.
+#### **Participant, China "Internet+" Student Innovation and Entrepreneurship Pro (Mar.
 2017 – Aug.
-2017), Tiangong Enlightenment Project Supervised by Prof. Wang Qing at Nanchang Hangkong University,Nanchang, China**
+2017), Tiangong Enlightenment Project Supervised by Prof. Wang Qing at Nanchang Hangkong University, Nanchang, China**
 - Established a community serving aviation science that targets young people so that they have a more precise understanding of aviation knowledge, science, and technology innovation;

 - Went to primary and secondary school to teach about aviation science and invited young people into our school's science base to observe and learn.
 After seeing the aircraft models, young people aroused intense interest in aviation.

-#### **Team Leader, School-level project(Oct.
+#### **Team Leader, School-level project (Oct.
 2017 – Jun.
-2018), Project “Infrared Auto-sensing Retractable Intelligent Desk Lamp” Supervised by Prof. Zhou Jiehua,Nanchang, China**
+2018), Project “Infrared Auto-sensing Retractable Intelligent Desk Lamp” Supervised by Prof. Zhou Jiehua, Nanchang, China**

 - Used a microcontroller to create an intelligent table lamp that adapts to the human body and light, used infrared sensors to control light and extinction, drive the motor and achieve a certain degree of automatic retraction to achieve the purpose of saving storage space;